quality icon

 Cheapest car insurance companies in Idaho

-GEICO provides the lowest full coverage rates, for an average cost of $1,308 per year or $109 annually for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, GEICO tops the list of the cheapest car insurance companies.
+Its average annual cost is $1,308 per year or $109 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-State Farm also offers affordable insurance coverage to Idaho drivers at an average cost of $1,452 a year or $121 per month.
+State Farm also provides affordable insurance rates in Idaho for a full coverage policy at an average annual insurance cost of $1,452 or $121 monthly.

 Affordable car insurance providers in Idaho